 You can submit your World via this form.
 Before having a go at the form, please read the rest of this page to learn the rules of the game, and have a look at the current Worlds to get an idea of the format.
 If you have any questions, please email me – I’m happy to help!

-Please bear in mind that your contribution may be adapted, remixed, combined with others or otherwise altered – whether to create a 100-word outline or by groups building on the fiction in future.
+Please bear in mind that your contribution may be adapted, remixed, combined with others or otherwise altered – whether to create a new 100-word outline or by groups building on the fiction in future.

 With that in mind, all contributors are required to agree to a Creative Commons Attribution-ShareAlike 4.0 International licence being applied to their submission.
 This will allow others to share and adapt the work in any medium and for any purpose, providing that they credit the original creators (i.e. you) and share their material using the same Creative Commons licence.